By Kurt Van Moos, Executive Director, Client Solutions, GoGlobal

 This special tax regime’s application scope extends to the spouse of the relocated employee and includes children under 25 years of age or disabled (with no age limit in this case), or even their parents, provided they move to Spain no later than the first year of the special regime’s application to the relocated employee.
 It also provides a relaxed eligibility criterion: the number of years a person must not have been considered a tax resident before arriving in Spain is reduced from 10 to 5.

-However, it’s worth noting that not everyone can avail themselves of the special tax regime provisions set by the Beckham Law.
+However, it’s worth noting that not everyone can avail themselves of the special tax regime provisions set by the Beckham Law in Spain.
 Self-employed individuals, professional athletes, directors of business entities and those owning more than 25% of business equity are among those excluded unless they possess specific visas like a digital nomad visa or visa intended for entrepreneurs and individuals associated with startups.

 A game-changer for talent acquisition and retention